 Accessibility is a crucial component of today's digital experiences.
-One of the greatest things about Drupal is its commitment to accessibility.
-Proper accessibility makes it possible for every user, regardless of their device and capabilities,to have a solid experience.
-Drupal ensures that all of its features conform to the World Wide Web Consortium guidelines and accessibility features.
+One of the most incredible things about Drupal is its commitment to accessibility.
+Proper accessibility makes it possible for every user, regardless of their device and capabilities, to have a solid experience.
+Drupal ensures that its features conform to the World Wide Web Consortium guidelines and accessibility features.

 Cons of Drupal

-Perhaps the most significant drawback of using Drupal CMS is the security concerns that are inherent to choosing an open source platform.
+The most significant drawback of using Drupal CMS is the inherent security concerns in choosing an open-source platform.
 In terms of security, though, Drupal leaves a bit to be desired.
-Any developer that is even remotely familiar with the platform's code could quickly identify security vulnerabilities and carry out cyberattacks.
-If your site deals with sensitive or personal information, this is something you absolutely do not want.
+Any developer even remotely familiar with the platform's code could quickly identify security vulnerabilities and carry out cyberattacks.
+If your site deals with sensitive or personal information, this is something you do not want.

 Not Good for Non-Technical Users

-Another one of the major drawbacks of Drupal websites is how unfriendly it is for non-developers.
+Another significant drawback of Drupal websites is how unfriendly it is to non-developers.
 If you require a feature on Drupal that doesn't already exist as a Drupal module, you'll need to hire a developer to build it.
 This presents issues for non-technical users who might not be able to use Drupal to its maximum potential.

 Hard To Customize

-Open source CMS systems like Drupal and WordPress also pose a challenge for some in terms of customization.
-Drupal doesn't have many modules available for customization, While there are certainly free options, most of the more popular and widely-used ones require an additional fee.
-Upgrades themselves are often an issue as if they break one of the plugins you're already using, additional development work will be required.
+Open-source CMS systems like Drupal and WordPress also pose a challenge for some customization.
+Drupal doesn't have many modules available for customization; while there are undoubtedly free options, most of the more popular and widely-used ones require an additional fee.
+Upgrades themselves are often an issue, as if they break one of the plugins you're already using, other development work will be required.

 There is also the issue that you cannot upgrade a site built with Drupal 6 to Drupal 8.
-If your site was built with the aforementioned version, you're essentially starting from scratch.
+If your site was created with the previous version, you're essentially starting from scratch.

 Lack of Support

-Many people don't realize that when you're working with an open source solution, one of the most immediate problems you run into is the lack of support.
-Since no one owns open source software, there isn't any company behind it to help you out with your support needs.
-If you need development or support work, you and your staff will have to handle it —or you have the option to pay costly support from a trusted Drupal partner.
+Many people don't realize that when you're working with an open-source solution, one of the most immediate problems is lack of support.
+Since no one owns open-source software, there isn't any company behind it to help you with your support needs.
+If you need development or aid work, you and your staff will have to handle it —or you have the option to pay costly support from a trusted Drupal partner.
 However, you can't simply pick up the phone and call someone when you get stuck.
 If your site goes down, it's up to you and your employees to fix the problem: period, end of the story.

 Not So Scalable

-Finally, many often find flexibility and scalability as two of the major pain points when working with a solution like Drupal CMS.
-For instance, if you need to build an API to get your CMS to interact with another solution, you're going to need to do it yourself —all of which leads to additional costs and resources used.
+Finally, many often find flexibility and scalability two major pain points when working with a solution like Drupal CMS.
+For instance, if you need to build an API to get your CMS to interact with another solution, you will need to do it yourself —all of which leads to additional costs and resources used.

-With Drupal, the only way you can possibly leverage the platform to its full potential is through a Drupal partner.
-Since Drupal development is extremely specialized and the technical knowledge required to set up the platform is so specific, developing your website can often become very costly very quickly.
+With Drupal, you can only leverage the platform to its full potential through a Drupal partner.
+Since Drupal development is highly specialized and the technical knowledge required to set up the platform is specific, developing your website can often become very costly.

 Why a Headless CMS is a better alternative to Drupal?

-Contrary to a traditional CMS, a headless content management system is entirely decoupled from the presentation layer or frontend — or the head.
+Contrary to a traditional CMS, a headless content management system is entirely decoupled from the presentation layer, frontend, or head.
 At the same time, the backend is your content repository and content management system — or the body.

 When you separate your content repository "body" from its presentation layer "head," it becomes a headless CMS.
-What truly makes a headless CMS better than a traditional CMS platform is its content-first approach.
-Headless CMS feature full APIs to access and display content in any way desired.
+Its content-first approach truly makes a headless CMS better than a traditional CMS platform content-first approach.
+Headless CMS features full APIs to access and display content in any way desired.

 With this approach, a headless CMS like Agility CMS enables you to curate your content through the RESTful API and deliver it wherever you need it — not just to a templated website or application.
 A pure headless CMS doesn't generate any frontend code.
-It is sometimes referred to as "Content-as-a-Service" (CaaS) as a result.
+It is sometimes referred to as "Content-as-a-Service" (CaaS).
 This process creates the best available digital experience for the end-users of a particular device.
 Frontend developers can continue developing new functionality for any channel, independent of the backend.

 A headless CMS focuses on delivering and managing content.
-It stores content in a database and delivers content to any frontend via APIs.
+It stores content in a database and has the range to any frontend via APIs.
 However, a hybrid headless CMS like Agility CMS provides users with an interface that allows users to manage content, create pages and manage sitemaps.

 While it's true that Drupal is trying to shift toward the headless architecture, it was created as a monolithic CMS.
-To use headless Drupal, you'll need to invest even more time and work to configure it.
+You'll need to invest even more time and work to configure it to use headless Drupal.
 In addition, the platform won't ever have all the true power of a truly headless CMS.

-Let's take a look at some of the reasons why going headless with Agility CMS is a better option than Drupal.
+Let's look at some of the reasons why going headless with Agility CMS is a better option than Drupal.

 1 | Content-first Architecture

 It's no secret that content creation is often a touchy subject due to the number of people involved in the process.
 From developers to marketing specialists to CXOs, everyone has a say in the content.
-While it's essential to pay attention to everyone, this often causes delays.
+While paying attention to everyone is essential, this often causes delays.

-Using content as your primary driver helps companies think from a design perspective, enabling them to craft content that makes a difference for your stakeholders.
+Using content as your primary driver helps companies think from a design perspective, enabling them to craft content that makes a difference for their stakeholders.